 The UMD Department of Physics

 Parking is available in the Regents Drive Garage.
-Enter via Stadium Drive; an attendant will direct visitors within the garage.
+Enter via Stadium Drive.
 Additionally, the free #104 ShuttleUM bus runs between the College Park Metro Station and Regents Drive at about 12-minute intervals.

 About the Speaker